We are constantly evolving our hiring skills and practices.

 - You know how to check and fix security issues in your code

-- You can articulate on your debugging approach, practices and tools
+- You can articulate your debugging approach, practices and tools

-- You have strong experience with mainstream Cloud vendors services
+- You have strong experience with mainstream Cloud vendor services

-- You have real-world experience with Kubernetes orchestrator
+- You have real-world experience with the Kubernetes orchestrator

 Max score: 8

-- You can explain how you organize your work to ensure it to be on time, in budget
+- You can explain how you organize your work to ensure it is on time, on budget

-- You owned a project from both techcnical and organizational sides
+- You owned a project from both technical and organizational sides

 - You feel comfortable speaking to an audience